opencdms-dev/pyopencdms-old/README.rst

 * Documentation: https://opencdms.readthedocs.io.

-The OpenCDMS Process Library currently does not have any documentation, however it is being actively worked on between June 2020 and December 2020.
+The OpenCDMS Python Package currently does not have any documentation, however it is being actively worked on in 2020.

 Please use the :kbd:`Watch` button above to receive email updates.